-The Neonatal-Perinatal Medicine Fellowship at the University of Vermont Medical Center is a close-knit, academically rigorous program which aims to foster the development of excellent academic neonatologists through an emphasis on clinical care of critically ill newborns, research, and teaching.
+The Neonatal-Perinatal Medicine Fellowship at the University of Vermont Medical Center is a close-knit, academically rigorous program which aims to foster the development of excellent academic neonatologists through an emphasis on clinical care of critically-ill newborns, research, and teaching.

 A Brief History of Our Program

 The NICU at the University of Vermont was established in the early 1960's by Dr. Jerold F. Lucey, one of the fathers of modern Neonatal-Perinatal Medicine.
 The importance of regionalization, particularly in a rural state like Vermont, proved life-saving and visionary.
 Although a small program, the University Of Vermont Division Of Neonatal-Perinatal Medicine has made a large contribution to the field.

-Currently at the UVM Medical Center NPM Fellowship
+The UVM Medical Center NPM Fellowship Today